Ellenbrook line: Ellenbrook line construction

 The five stations were completed during 2024, starting with Ellenbrook station in March.
 In July, Ballajura station was completed, and in August, Whiteman Park station was completed.
 The final two stations: Morley and Noranda, were completed by November.
-As of March 2024, sixty-eight per cent of track laying had been done and all major beams were installed for the Bayswater viaduct.
+By March 2024, sixty-eight per cent of track laying had been completed and all major beams were installed for the Bayswater viaduct.
 Track laying was complete by the end of July 2024, the overhead lines were energised in August 2024 and the first train entered the line on 26 August 2024.
 Four weeks of testing was planned, with driver training commencing after that.

 The Ellenbrook line was officially opened on 8 December 2024 by Prime Minister Anthony Albanese, Premier Roger Cook and state Transport Minister Rita Saffioti.
 Community events were held at each of the five new stations.
 It was estimated that over 40,000 people rode the Ellenbrook line on its first day.
 The line only ran between Ellenbrook and Bayswater on opening day; train services to Perth and feeder bus routes to the five new stations commenced the following day, albeit with some community concerns about buses feeding into the new line instead of Midland station.

+After opening

 Since opening, the turnback siding at Daglish station has been used to reverse Ellenbrook line trains, which has resulted in noise complaints from Daglish and Subiaco residents.
 The siding was previously seldom used.
 The City of Subiaco claimed that testing showed noise at the siding reached 92 decibels, causing the PTA to also undertake noise testing, which resulted in the siding being deemed compliant with regulations.
 Nonetheless, a flange lubrication system was installed, with mixed success in reducing noise.
+Since the opening of the Ellenbrook line, delays on the Transperth rail network have increased in frequency due to the congested track between Perth and Bayswater.